jkempff/jkempff.github.io/_posts/2015-06-10-derkonzert-de.md

 category: frontend
 ---

+> This article refers to an older version of derkonzert.de, check out [this article instead](http://ju.am/article/how-derkonzert-works-part-1), to learn about the current version.

 ## "Scheiße, die spielen heute?"

 ..translates to: "Damn it, that band's concert is today?".
 This happens way too often.